-- Establishing subcommittees as required - Assessing requirements, based on the impact assessment, for recovery activities relating to the social, built, economic and natural wellbeing of the community with the assistance of the responsible agencies where appropriate; - Developing an operational plan for the coordination of the recovery process for the event that: - Considerations of the Local Government long term planning and goals; - Includes an assessment of the recovery needs and determines which recovery functions are still required; - Develops a timetable and identifies responsibilities for completing the major activities; - Considers the needs of youth, the aged, the disabled, and the CaLD - Allows full community participation and access; and - Allows for the monitoring of progress of recovery - Overseeing the delivery of projects that support the social, built, economic and natural environments of recovery to ensure that they are community-owned and targeted to best support the recovery of impacted communities; - Facilitating the recovery of services, public information, information exchange and resource acquisition; - Providing advice to the State and Local Government/s to ensure that recovery programs and services meet the needs of the community; - Negotiating the most effective use of available resources including the support of State and Commonwealth agencies; - Monitoring the progress of recovery, and receiving periodic reports from recovery agencies; - Ensuring a coordinated multi-agency approach to community recovery: Providing a central point of communication and coordination for the actions of a wide range of recovery-related services and projects being progressed outside of the direct control of the Committee; and - Making appropriate recommendations, based on lessons learnt, to the LEMC to improve the community's recovery preparedness
+- Determine the criteria for distribution of funds from the LMDRF and gain an early understanding of how the DFRA-WA may be distributed. - Assessing requirements, based on the impact assessment, for recovery activities relating to the social, built, economic and natural wellbeing of the community with the assistance of the responsible agencies where appropriate. - Develop and implement an event specific Communication Plan, potentially including a dedicated call centre or webpage with FAQ's, public information, community meetings, appointment of a spokesperson and the City's internal communications processes. - Manage offers of assistance, volunteers and donated money.
+Trying to avoid unwanted materials. - Activate outreach programmes to meet immediate needs and determine ongoing needs.
+Consider the need for specialist counselling, material aid, temporary accommodation, financial assistance and social, recreational and domestic facilities. - Facilitating the recovery of services, public information, information exchange and resource acquisition. - Providing advice to the State and the City to ensure that recovery programs and services meet the needs of the community. - Negotiating the most effective use of available resources including the support of State and Commonwealth agencies. - Monitoring the progress of recovery and receiving periodic reports from recovery agencies. - If the event has been declared an eligible natural disaster under the DRFA-WA, become aware of process requirements to maximise assistance and to re-build a more resilient community. - Ensuring a coordinated multi-agency approach to community recovery providing a central point of communication and coordination for the actions of a wide range of recovery-related services and projects being progressed outside of the direct control of the Group.